 School Development Priorities

-7. To build character and resilience as vital personal skills for learning and life
+5. Build character and resilience as vital personal skills for learning and life

 There is a home learning programme throughout the school.
 At the start of each academic year we send home a Home School Agreement outlining our commitment to pupils and parents and saying what we expect from them.
 We ask that pupils and parents acknowledge their responsibilities by signing and returning a section of the agreement.
 We believe that pupils need time to consolidate their learning, opportunities to do their learning in real life situations and to develop the self discipline needed to work independently.
 We also feel that home learning allows parents to see what their child is doing and understand what their targets are as learners.